Why Your New Appliance Will Not Be Repaired (Issues / Problems)

 You attempt to find a service agent - thinking it's as fast as ordering groceries online and having the Amazon van pull up in an hour.

-You will track him through an app on your phone like Uber, and the problem will be rectified before work.
+You will track the repair agent through an app like Uber, and the problem will be rectified before work.

-But as you call the multiple service agencies and are placed on hold for hours, you have a sinking feeling your refrigerator will not be fixed.
+But as you call multiple service agencies and are placed on hold for hours, you have a sinking feeling your refrigerator will not be fixed anytime soon.

 I originally wrote this article in 2016.
-At that time, I never thought appliance service (or any support) could become worse.
+At that time, I never thought appliance service (or any support) could worsen.

-Below are comments from our blog this week.
+Below are comments from our blog.
 None of these viewers purchased with Yale.

 Comment One: Samsung Refrigerator Repair